pmorie/node-documentation/README.writing_cartridges.md

 ### Examples of Cartridge Provided Variables ###

-*jwh: Is this true? or should the manifest call these out and the broker do the work?*
+*jwh: Is this true? or should the manifest call these out and the node do the work?
+Or, are these ERB candidates?*

  * `OPENSHIFT_MYSQL_DB_HOST`
  * `OPENSHIFT_MYSQL_DB_LOG_DIR`